 - Any client on subnet 10.1.1.1 for any URL.
 When a client on subnet 10.1.1.1 sends a request for any URL, the Web Proxy evaluates the first Identity group and determines that the client subnet matches the first Identity group subnet.
 Then it determines that no authentication is required and no advanced options are configured, so it assigns the first Identity group to the transaction. - Any client on a subnet other than 10.1.1.1 for URLs in the "Proxies & Translators" URL category.
 When a client on a subnet other than 10.1.1.1 sends a request for a URL in the "Proxies & Translators" category, the Web Proxy evaluates the first Identity group and determines that the client subnet is not listed in the first Identity group's list of subnets.
 Therefore, it evaluates the second Identity group, and then determines that the client subnet is listed in the second Identity group's list of subnets.
 Then it determines that the URL in the request matches the URL category in the second Identity group's advanced section.
 Then it determines that the second Identity group requires authentication, so it tries to authenticate the user against the authentication server(s) defined in RealmA.
 If the user exists in RealmA, the Web Proxy assigns the second Identity group to the transaction.
 If the user does not exist in RealmA, AsyncOS terminates the client request because the client failed authentication. - Any client on a subnet other than 10.1.1.1 for any URL not in the "Proxies & Translators" URL category.
 When a client on a subnet other than 10.1.1.1 sends a request for a URL, the Web Proxy evaluates the first Identity group and determines that the client subnet is not listed in the first Identity group's list of subnets.
 Therefore, it evaluates the second Identity group, and then determines that the client subnet is listed in the second Identity group's list of subnets.
-Therefore, it evaluates the URL category in the second Identity group's advanced section.
+Then it determines that the URL in the request does not match the URL category in the second Identity group's advanced section.
 Therefore, it evaluates the third Identity group, and then determines that the client subnet is listed in the third Identity group's list of subnets.
-The third Identity group's list of subnets.
-Then it determines that the client subnet is listed in the third Identity group's list of subnets.
 The third Identity group does not have any advanced options configured, so continues to compare against authentication requirements.
 Then it determines that the third Identity group requires authentication, so it tries to authenticate the user against the authentication server(s) defined in RealmA.
 If the user exists in RealmA, the Web Proxy assigns the third Identity group to the transaction.
 If the user does not exist in RealmA, the Web Proxy terminates the client request because the client failed authentication.